Coeliac Disease

 Causes

-In a person with coeliac disease, the villi have been damaged by inflammation and they will look shorter and stubbier.
-This means that fewer nutrients are able to pass into the bloodstream.
+The villi in the small intestine are in charge of nutrient absorption.
+In a person with coeliac disease, when gluten is eaten, the villi become damaged and inflamed.
+They will look shorter and stubbier.
+This means that fewer nutrients can pass into the bloodstream and that the small intestine is damaged.

 How can coeliac disease affect the body?